Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 If our maximum period is $p$, then the closest fractions are a distance of $1/p^2$ apart.
 So we need to make sure the frequency space we are sampling from is large enough to tell those fractions apart.
 Practically speaking, that means our input register must have at least $\lg p^{2} = 2 \lg p$ qubits.

-Actually, because the peaks get proportionally sharper as you increase the size of the space, it's probably good to make the register a teensy bit larger.
-The point is that we can get sufficiently accurate with $O(p)$ qubits.
+When factoring a number $R$ with $N$ bits, the maximum period will be $2^N$ and we'll need $O(\lg 2^N) = O(N)$ qubits.
+Which is reasonable.

 # Preparing States with an Unknown Period

 Modular addition isn't the only way to prepare periodic states.
 I mean, if it was, the ability to figure out the modulus by sampling the frequency space of the state would be an esoteric but ultimately pointless bit of trivia.
-Whoever put together the circuit obviously knew the modulus; they could have just *told it to you* instead of wasting time making you sample frequencies.
+Whoever put together the circuit obviously knew the modulus.
+They could have just *told it to you* instead of wasting time making you sample frequencies.

 In order to do something interesting, we have to be able to make a periodic-state-producing circuit from start to finish *and still not know what period its state will have*.

 It turns out that this is not very hard to do.
-We can use any periodic function $f$ to produce a periodic state, and there are function where figuring out the period is hard even if you know $f$.
+We can use any periodic function $f$ to produce a periodic state, and there's no shortage of functions where figuring out the period is hard even if you know $f$.
-As long as $f(x) = f(x + p)$ and we can make a circuit that computes $f$, we can produce a periodic state that we can then sample in order to figure out $p$.
+As long as $f(x) = f(x + p)$, and we can make a circuit that computes $f$, we can produce a periodic state that we can then sample in order to figure out $p$.
-The key point here is that *knowing $f$ doesn't mean you know $p$*.
+The key point to internalize is that *knowing $f$ doesn't mean you know $p$*.

 For example, suppose we use $f(x) = 2^x \pmod{23}$.
 What's the period of this function?
 In other words, if you start at 1 and begin multiplying by 2 again and again, how long will it be until you reach another number that's 1 more than a multiple of 23?

-Let's try: 1, 2, 4, 8, 16, 32→9, 18, 36→13, 26→3, 6, 12, 24→1; there it is!
+Let's try: 1 times 2 is 2, then 2 times 2 is 4, then 8, 16, 32→9, 18, 36→13, 26→3, 6, 12, 24→1; there it is!
 It took us...
 11 doublings to get back to 1.
 So the period of $2^x \pmod{23}$ is 11.